Table of Contents

 - OST File Location

 Outlook uses data files (.ost and .pst) to store mailbox information on your computer.
 The data files help provide access to your synchronized or downloaded email messages, calendar entries, contacts, and other mail items without an internet connection.
-Now, let's discuss in detail about the Outlook OST file.
+However, there are situations when you may face errors and problems with the Outlook data file while accessing your account.
+So, let's discuss in detail the Outlook OST file, its problems, and solutions thereof.

 Outlook Data File (.ost) – Overview

-Exchange accounts, IMAP accounts, Office 365 accounts, and Outlook.com accounts use an offline Outlook Data File (.ost) to store synchronized copy of mailbox data on your computer.
-The file provides access to (previously downloaded) emails, calendar information, contacts, and other data, when connection to the mail server is interrupted.
+Exchange, IMAP, Office 365, and Outlook.com accounts use offline Outlook data file (.ost) to store a synchronized copy of mailbox data on your local drive.
+The offline data file provides access to (previously synchronized and downloaded) emails, calendar information, contacts, and other data, when the system is offline or connection to the mail server is unreliable or interrupted.

 Things You Need to Know when Using an OST File

-When using an OST file in Outlook, keep these points into consideration:
+If your Outlook is using OST file to store mailbox items, keep these points into consideration:

 - You can back up offline folders (.ost) file by exporting it to PST file format.